 This article may contain references to some of our advertising partners.
 Should you click on these links, we may be compensated.
 For more about our advertising policies, read our full disclosure statement here.

 Do you have short-term goals you’re saving for?
 Try growing the money you’re setting aside for it!

 If you want to use that money in the not-so-distant future, you’re probably not comfortable taking much risk.
 Does that mean you’re stuck earning 0.01% in a big bank savings account?
 Absolutely not!
 These short-term investment options can help grow your money even when you don’t have 20 years to spare.

 What are Short-Term Investments?

 What’s a short timeframe?
 Well, that’s open to interpretation.
 I consider it to be five years or less.
-And because they are short-term investments, they shouldn’t be investments with relatively low risk.
+And because they are short-term investments, they should be investments with relatively low risk.

-Risky, volatile investments (like stocks) are best-suited to long time horizons.
+Risky, volatile investments (like stocks) are best-suited for longer time horizons.
 Why?
 Because these kinds of investments can see large fluctuations in value.

 That isn’t a big deal if you don’t plan to touch it for 20 years.
 But if you want that money for a vacation next year or for a down payment in 3 years, you can’t afford to risk a big loss.
 While long-term investments have time to recover from big fluctuations, short-term ones don’t.